 We have arranged to

-exhibit at the RAH Centre for Creative Health Community Gallery in February 2020 (2nd – 28th).
+exhibit at the RAH Centre for Community Health Gallery in February 2020 (2nd – 28th).

 This presents an exciting opportunity for members to be involved.
 We are aiming for a high quality exhibition of new or existing works.